cognidance/cognidance/horizon task (PsyToolkit)/README.md

 correct).

-This will generate some useful figures that are similar to Zajkowski et al. (2017), but for your online-collected data. :)
+This will generate some useful figures that are similar to Zajkowski et al. (2017), but for your online data. :)

 3. Adapting for your own game size

-To adapt my scripts and add or remove games (instead of 48 or 72), I added the MATLAB scripts 'task_parameters_48GAMES.m' 'task_parameters_72GAMES.m.'
-Running these in MATLAB will generate necessary parameters for your task - simply adjust for your preferred number of games in the task.
+To adapt my scripts and add or remove games (instead of 48 or 72), I included the MATLAB scripts 'task_parameters_48GAMES.m' and 'task_parameters_72GAMES.m.'
+Running these in MATLAB will generate the necessary parameters for your task - simply adjust for your preferred number of games in the task.

 The parameter protocol was based on  Waltz et al. (2020) and Wilson et al. (2014).
-It intent is to de-correlate the value and information confound that is problematic in experiments studying the explore-exploit dilemma.
-Correlation values of the task are shown by "Figure 1" after running the 'behavioral_analysis.m' script in MATLAB.
+Its intent is to de-correlate the value and information confound that is problematic in paradigms testing for the explore-exploit dilemma.
+Correlation values of these task parameters in your data are shown in "Figure 1" after running the 'behavioral_analysis.m' script in MATLAB.

 References